Nigel Smart (cryptographer): Research

-Smart carries out research on a wide variety of topics in cryptography.
-He has been instrumental in the effort to make secure multiparty computation practical.
+As well as elliptic curve cryptography, his work has been instrumental in the effort to make secure multiparty computation practical.
 A few of his works in this direction include.

 His work with Gentry and Halevi on performing the first large calculation using Fully Homomorphic Encryption won the IBM Pat Goldberg Best Paper Award for 2012.

 In addition to his three years at HP Laboratories, Smart was a founder of the startup Identum specialising in pairing based cryptography and identity based encryption.
 This was bought by Trend Micro in 2008.
 In 2013 he formed, with Yehuda Lindell, Unbound Security (formally called Dyadic Security), a company focusing on deploying distributed cryptographic solutions based on multi-party computations.
 Unbound Security was bought by Coinbase in 2021.

 He is also the co-founder, along with Kenny Paterson, of the Real World Crypto conference series.